keknight/DSE_511_project3/README.md

+### Load data instructions
-### The different datasets in data/ can be loaded using the following code:
+The different datasets in data/ can be loaded using the following code:
 ```
 # Load normalized data
 with open("data/processed/train_scaled.pkl", "rb") as f: